CRS Content Team

 What is a duplicate transaction?

-This is an accidental double up of transactions.
-This can occur when transactions have been entered in two different ways.
+This is an accidental double up of transactions and can occur when transactions have been entered in two different ways.

 For example, you may have manually entered a transaction from an invoice and also automatically imported the transaction from the bank feed, giving a double up of a transaction.